 This framework is applied Group-wide.
 However, some employees in certain locations and job levels are not covered by the framework due to our obligations under relevant local industrial instruments.

 Performance management at ANZ consists of three phases: Performance Planning, Performance Coaching and Performance Assessment.

 In the Performance Planning phase, there is a strong emphasis on setting each employee’s priorities as well as clear and measurable objectives that are aligned to broader business objectives and priorities.
-Employees and managers work together to establish performance standards that clearly articulate targets, and stretch targets that are ambitious but achievable.
-A key focus of this step is ensuring employees are clear on the need to live ANZ’s values at all times and the risk/compliance/ behaviour standards expected of them and how failure to meet these standards can directly impact their performance rating and performance-based remuneration.
+Employees and managers work together to establish performance standards that clearly define targets that are ambitious but achievable.
+An important focus of this step is ensuring employees are clear on the need to demonstrate ANZ’s values at all times; the risk/compliance/ behaviour standards expected of them and how failure to meet these standards can directly impact their performance rating and performance-based remuneration.

 Managers are encouraged to meet regularly with employees to coach and develop them throughout the year as part of the Performance Coaching phase.
-Managers are required to have a mid-year performance discussion with employees to track their progress half way through the performance year.
-There is also a focus on implementing development plans to ensure people have the support and learning opportunities they need to succeed in their role and progress their careers with us.
+Mid-year performance discussions are held with employees to track progress against their objectives, and discuss and agree development plans to ensure our people have the support and learning opportunities they need to succeed in their role and progress their careers with us.